Meet Information

 Field event athletes will get four attempts.
 There will be live results available at www.trojantiming.com

-If you have to make a change for one of your relay legs that you entered through Milesplit, please notify the timer and fill out a new relay card.
+If you have to make a change for one of your relay legs that you entered, please notify the timer and fill out a new relay card.

 TIMES MUST BE F.A.T.
 VERIFIED.
 NO EXCEPTIONS!

-The meet will be sanctioned by the NFHS for Alabama, Arkansas, Georgia, Kentucky, Louisiana, Missouri, North Carolina, South Carolina, Virginia, Washington D.C., and West Virginia, but more can be added if necessary.
+The meet will be sanctioned for Georgia, Kentucky, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.

 WHO CAN COME?